truzo/tomango-2018/site/content/blog/wordpress-right-solution.md

 But that’s a thing of the past with a content management system (CMS) like WordPress.
 Updating your website couldn’t be easier; simply type straight into the editor or paste from Word and click update – there’s nothing more to it.

-	<li>Changed offices and need to update your address and phone number?
+- Changed offices and need to update your address and phone number?
 No worries.
-	<li>Got an urgent notice to put on your website?
+- Got an urgent notice to put on your website?
 Not a problem.
-	<li>Restructured your business and need to completely reorganise your website?
+- Restructured your business and need to completely reorganise your website?
 Simple - WordPress has got it covered.